jameswilddev/woobly/readme.md

 For it to work, your TypeScript needs to follow some rules:

+- It needs to be in the `src` directory (or one of its subdirectories).
 - Be purely declarative.
 Entry points are configured which should be where all the action happens.
 - No global `const` or `let` which depend on other files for initialization;